-We are just back from Berlin and another brilliant marathon weekend but this one was slightly different – neither of us were running!
+Berlin 2019 and another brilliant marathon weekend away but this one was slightly different – neither of us were running!
 Well not in the marathon at least – as you will read we did fit a few runs in during the trip – some more successful than others.

 It wasn’t a coincidence that we were in Berlin for marathon weekend though.
 A number of our running friends had entries for the race and as Berlin is one of the six Abbot’s World Majors, with 47,000 runners (and their supporters) in the city for the weekend, we were always going to have a good time – running or not.

 We did run the Berlin Marathon in 2014, and it has to be said that it wasn’t our favourite World Major.
 Our memories are of a “grey” course lacking interesting sights with some pockets of good support but generally sparse.
 It was fast definitely but also, because of the wide roads and congestion, for many of us it measured long.
 It was not unusual to see Garmins recording 43km or 27 miles.
 But we know that many runners love Berlin so we were very interested to see how this race would appear from the other side of the barriers.

 As always with our marathon weekends, the race might be the main event but there were other activities to take part in around it – parkrun to run, sights to see, football to watch but most of all people to meet.
 Here’s how our weekend panned out.

 The first appointment of the weekend was 9 a.m. on Saturday at Hasenheide parkrun.
 As so often happens now when the marathon runners are in town, the regular 100 plus local parkrunners were joined by a few extra – around 600 in this case- resulting in the 92nd Hasenheide parkrun setting a new attendance record of 733 runners.